desinainar/WikiGraph/README.md

 .
 .
 Once the set is created, save it into WikiGraphs/Documents.
 Once you run main, you can follo the instructions provided while running the program to read-in this file.

+Test Suite Instructions:
+From the WikiGraph directory, cd into tests.
+Once in the tests file, use "g++ -g -o test tests.cpp ../src/Node.cpp ../src/Graph.cpp" to compile and "./test" to run the suite.
+Generally, tests included a test for empty graphs, different numbers of componenets, and validation of correct output.
+Tarjans required more tests to validate its unexpected output on Wikipedias graphs, and Brandes required less since BFS was also tested and was the primary moving part of the algorithm.